tbm/homepage/content/debian/orion/qnap/ts-109/troubleshooting.md

 requested an IP address.
 Alternatively, you can also install the `nast` package on your PC and run `nast -m` to find all machines on your network.
 The MAC address of your QNAP probably starts with `00:08:9B`.</li>

+<li>Remove all hard drives from the QNAP.
+In this case, Debian installer
+won't find your existing network configuration on disk and will use DHCP.</li>

 <li>If everything else fails, disconnect the Ethernet cable from your QNAP
 and start your device again.
 In this case, it is possible that the IP